 Also referred to as ‘Liquid Alternatives’ these alternative investment strategies are a principle theme across Aston Hill’s suite of mutual fund products.
 Click here to learn more about the Aston Hill Growth & Income Fund and visit our Liquid Alternative Education Centre to learn more about this rapidly growing asset class.

-The Aston Hill Credit Opportunities Fund is generally available to investors that can meet a certain minimum amount of money to invest.
+The AHF Credit Opportunities Fund is generally available to investors that can meet a certain minimum amount of money to invest.
 The minimum initial investment for residents in any province or territory in accordance with applicable securities laws is set out below:

 All provinces and territories $125,000 or $25,000(1)

 BC, NB, NS and NL Only: $5,000(2)

 (1) A minimum purchase of $25,000 is available to residents who meet certain requirements.